-For this the 6th edition of Llanberis the text has been comprehensively updated with details of over 50 new routes climbed since the last guide and revised assessments of the popular classics where necessary.
-Iwan Jones was author of the 2003 guide and co-author of its 1993 predecessor.
+For the 6th edition of the Llanberis climbing guidebook the text has been comprehensively updated, with details of over 50 new routes climbed since the last guide and revised assessments of the popular classics where necessary, featuring classic crags and highlighting the lesser known crags and gems.
+The author Iwan Jones also wrote the 2003 guide, and was co-author of its 1993 predecessor.
 He has now been involved in over a hundred first ascents in the Pass and he has continued his efforts to make sure that the correct local names are given to all the crags.
 The resulting changes as well as the origins of various crag names are explained in tinted text boxes.

 The graded list, a feature of the last five Llanberis guidebooks, has been expanded to include nearly all the climbs graded E6 and above and also, on an experimental basis, French grades for those climbs to reflect the recent discussions about the grading system for the harder routes.
 The text covers the current emphasis on attempting the hardest routes on sight.

 The book lays a strong emphasis on encouraging climbers to visit the lesser known crags.
-Thirty two of the photodiagrams illustrate crags that have not had diagrams in previous guidebooks and a light-hearted Alternative Llanberis List is given of recommended climbs off the beaten track.
+Thirty two of the photodiagrams illustrate crags that have not had diagrams in previous guidebooks, and a light-hearted Alternative Llanberis List is given to recommend climbs off the beaten track.
 There are eight photoplans complemented by both area and detail maps which show the location and approaches to all the cliffs.